 - Right before serving, rub the toasted bread with fresh garlic, top with a spoon of smoky beans a pinch of chili (optional).Enjoy it!

-- The cooked beans keep well in the fridge up to 3 days.
+- The cooked beans keep well in the fridge for up to 3 days.

 - 1 can of cannellini beans is enough for 10 small slices (I used a French baguette)